Apple vs Pear Tree

 ecoPear Tree

-Healthy apple and pear trees can produce for 20 to over 50 years, spreading the planting impact across decades.
+Healthy Apple and pear trees can produce for 20 to over 50 years, spreading the planting impact across decades.
 A longer productive life means fewer new trees, less nursery plastic, and less frequent soil disturbance.

 Typical mature trees yield 80–200 pounds of fruit per season.
 High yields from one planting reduce reliance on shipped produce and packaging, especially when you store or preserve part of the crop at home.

-All metrics represent averages across multiple cultivars and growing conditions.
+Metrics summarize published care ranges and common cultivar behavior.
 Individual performance varies by cultivar selection, microclimate, and management intensity.
-Consult our testing protocols for detailed trial parameters.
+Consult our methodology for source standards and update practices.

-| Technical Metric | Apple | Pear Tree |
+| Metric | Apple | Pear Tree |